-ITEM 15.
-EXHIBITS
+ITEM 14.
+Exhibits

-Exhibit No. Description of Exhibit.
-No. 3.1 Original Certificate of Incorporation of the Registrant, as filed with the Delaware Secretary of State on August 17, 2006 3.2 Certificate of Amendment to Certificate of Incorporation of the Registrant as filed on April 12, 2007 3.3 Bylaws of the Registrant 23.2 Consent of BDO Kontroll Ltd. 31.1 Certification of the Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Exhibit Description of Exhibit.
+No. 3.1 Original Certificate of Incorporation of the Registrant, as filed with the Delaware Secretary of State on August 17, 2006 3.2 Certificate of Amendment to Certificate of Incorporation of the Registrant as filed on April 12, 2007 3.3 Bylaws of the Registrant 10.0 Designations of Series A Preferred stock.
+23.2 Consent of BDO Hungary Ltd. 31.1 Certification of the Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of the Chief Financial Officer and Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of the Chief Executive Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2 Certification of the Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.